priyatam/mala/README.md

 - :twitter-api-key
 - :twitter-api-secret

-### REPL
+### REPL Development

-There are two repls.

-1. A Node REPL bundled with Clojurescript (requires rlwrap) provides the fastest repl environment without a browser context:

-		./scripts/repl

-2. While it is possible to code live with the Clojurescript's in-built [brepl](https://github.com/clojure/clojurescript/wiki/The-REPL-and-Evaluation-Environments#browser-as-evaluation-environment), figwheel provides a deeper experience by providing an interactive environment for [reloadable-code](https://github.com/bhauman/lein-figwheel#writing-reloadable-code).
+While it is possible to code live with the Clojurescript's in-built [brepl](https://github.com/clojure/clojurescript/wiki/The-REPL-and-Evaluation-Environments#browser-as-evaluation-environment), figwheel provides a deeper experience by providing an interactive environment for [reloadable-code](https://github.com/bhauman/lein-figwheel#writing-reloadable-code).

-Ringo bundles figwheel, which embeds cljs brepl, and can be started with `lein dev` (see below)
+Ringo bundles figwheel, which embeds cljs repl/brepl, to simplify repl-driven development.

-### Development

 Start figwheel, garden/css watches, a ring api server, and auto reload classes/css on the fly